robphilipp/stream-charts/README.md

 Over time, I will add additional chart types.
 In the meantime, I welcome any contributions to create new chart types (bar, gauges, etc).

 Both charts provide
-1. a tracker that shows the current time of the mouse position
+1. A tracker that shows the current time of the mouse position
-2. a tooltip that gives information about the current datum
+2. A tooltip that gives information about the current datum
-3. a magnifier that zooms in on the data giving a more detailed look.
+3. A magnifier that zooms in on the data giving a more detailed look.
-4. a filter that shows only the time-series whose names match the filter (examples use a regex filter)
+4. A regular expression filter to remove time-series whose names match.
-5. themeable properties to change the look of the plots.
+5. Themeable properties to change the look of the plots.
+6. Zooming and panning.

 Please see [change history](changes.md) for a history of changes.